-Just because a credit card matches your credit score doesn’t guarantee you'll be approved if you apply.
-Once you submit an application, the credit card issuer will do a more thorough review of your credit history and income to decide if you meet the qualifications.
-If you’re denied, you’ll receive a letter in the mail within a few days explaining the reason your application was turned down.
+However, prequalification is no guarantee that you'll be approved.
+Once you submit an application, the credit card issuer will do a much more thorough review of your credit history and income to determine if you meet their qualifications.
+If you are denied, you will receive a letter in the mail within a few days explaining the reason your application was turned down.

-If there are no matches for you based on your credit score, consider getting a secured credit card, which requires you to pay a deposit to secure your credit limit.
-After several months of responsible use, you may be able to convert your secured credit card to an unsecured credit card or your credit may be in a better position to help you qualify for another unsecured credit card.
+If your credit is too poor to get approved for a standard credit card, a secured credit card might be worth trying.
+With this type of account, you'll be required to pay a deposit to secure your credit limit.
+After several months of responsible use, you may be able to convert your secured credit card to an unsecured credit card, or your newfound credit status may be in a better position to help you qualify for another unsecured credit card.

 Once you get an unsecured card, you'll probably have a low limit.
 The best way to help improve your credit score is to use the card for only one or two minor purchases each month, then pay off the bill in full.
 After several months of using the card and paying it off, you should see an improvement in your credit score.